-- o Cash margins - o 'Customer Share' in LC Musharaka transactions - Cash collateral for extending credit or to protect counterparty default in the treasury transactions. - Equities of local listed shares approved by the Shariah Board of the bank for corporate lending and share trading.
-The list of acceptable equities is periodically reviewed by Credit Committee. - o Local and foreign, Mutual Fund units, comprising of listed companies acceptable under Shariah law.
+- Cash margins typically used only for Letter of Credit and Letter of Guarantee transactions - o 'Customer Share'. in LC Musharaka transactions, which are cash collateral against the full amount of the LC - o Cash collateral for extending credit or to protect counterparty default in the treasury transactions. - Equities of local listed shares approved by the Shariah Board of the bank for corporate lending and share trading.
+The list of acceptable equities are periodically reviewed by Credit Committee. - o Both local and foreign, Mutual Fund units, comprising of listed companies acceptable under Shariah law